The Myth of ‘Learning Styles’

 Today, 16 questions like this comprise the VARK questionnaire that Fleming developed to determine someone’s “learning style.”
-VARK, which stands for “Visual, Auditory, Reading, and Kinesthetic," sorts students into those who learn best visually, through aural or heard information, through reading, or through “kinesthetic” experiences. (“I learned much later that vark is Dutch for “pig,” Fleming wrote later, “and I could not get a website called vark.com because a pet shop in Pennsylvania used it for selling aardvarks—earth pigs!”)
+VARK, which stands for “visual, aural, read/write, and kinesthetic,” sorts students into those who learn best visually, through aural or heard information, through reading, or through “kinesthetic” experiences. (“I learned much later that vark is Dutch for “pig,” Fleming wrote later, “and I could not get a website called vark.com because a pet shop in Pennsylvania used it for selling aardvarks—earth pigs!”)

 He wasn’t the first to suggest that people have different “learning styles”—past theories included the reading-less “VAK” and something involving “convergers” and “assimilators”—but VARK became one of the most prominent models out there.

-Experts aren’t sure how the concept spread, but it might have had something to do with the self-esteem movement of the late ‘80s and early ‘90s.
-Everyone was special—so everyone must have a special learning style, too.
+Experts aren’t sure how the concept spread, but it might have had something to do with the self-esteem movement of the late ’80s and early ’90s.
+Everyone was special—so everyone must have a special learning style too.
 Teachers told students about it in grade school.
-“Teachers like to think that they can reach every student, even struggling students, just by tailoring their instruction to match each student’s preferred learning format,” said Central Michigan University’s Abby Knoll, a PhD student who has studied learning styles.
-(Students, meanwhile, like to blame their scholastic failures on their teacher’s failure to align their teaching style with their learning style.)
+“Teachers like to think that they can reach every student, even struggling students, just by tailoring their instruction to match each student’s preferred learning format,” says Abby Knoll, a Ph.D. student at Central Michigan University who has studied learning styles.
+(Students, meanwhile, like to blame their scholastic failures on their teacher’s failure to align their teaching style with the student’s learning style.)

-Either way, “by the time we get students at college,” said Indiana University professor Polly Husmann, “they’ve already been told ‘You’re a visual learner.’”
-Or aural, or what have you.
+Either way, “by the time we get students at college,” says Polly Husmann, a professor at Indiana University, “they’ve already been told, ‘You’re a visual learner.’
+Or aural, or what have you.”

 Another study published last year in the British Journal of Psychology found that students who preferred learning visually thought they would remember pictures better, and those who preferred learning verbally thought they’d remember words better.
 But those preferences had no correlation to which they actually remembered better later on—words or pictures.
 Essentially, all the “learning style” meant, in this case, was that the subjects liked words or pictures better, not that words or pictures worked better for their memories.

-In other words, “there’s evidence that people do try to treat tasks in accordance with what they believe to be their learning style, but it doesn’t help them,” says Daniel Willingham, a psychologist at the University of Virginia.
+In other words, “there’s evidence that people do try to treat tasks in accordance with what they believe to be their learning style, but it doesn’t help them,” Daniel Willingham, a psychologist at the University of Virginia, told me.
 In 2015, he reviewed the literature on learning styles and concluded that “learning styles theories have not panned out.”

 This doesn’t mean everyone is equally good at every skill, of course.
-Really, Willingham says, people have different abilities, not styles.
+Really, Willingham said, people have different abilities, not styles.
 Some people read better than others; some people hear worse than others.
-But most of the tasks we encounter are only really suited to one type of learning.
+But most of the tasks that we encounter are really suited to only one type of learning.
 You can’t visualize a perfect French accent, for example.

 The VARK questionnaire itself illustrates this problem pretty well.
 One question, for example, asks: